 The more durable alternative

 Thanks to its unique crystalline morphology, Rilsan® PA11 offers superior mechanical properties compared to its petroleum-derived counterpart PA12.
 The benefits are most apparent in ductility, impact strength, abrasion and fatigue resistance, especially at very cold temperatures.
 For these reasons, PA11 is chosen when parts are made for production rather than prototyping.
-Additionally, a major drawback in 3D printing is that the strength of the part in the plane of the layers is typically much weaker than the strength in the XY plane.
+Additionally, a major drawback in 3D printing is that the strength of the part in the Z direction (orthogonal to the plane of the layers) is typically much weaker than the strength in the XY plane.
 PA11 helps resolve this issue with superior isotropic performance compared to that of PA12.

 Lightweight and lower-cost parts with less waste